 We have adopted an independent directors compensation plan, which operates as a sub-plan of our long-term incentive plan (described below) pursuant to which each of our independent directors was entitled, subject to the plan's conditions and restrictions, to receive an initial grant of 5,000 shares of restricted stock when we raised \$2,000,000 in gross offering proceeds.
 Each subsequent independent director that joins our board of directors will receive an initial grant of 5,000 shares of restricted stock upon his or her election to our board of directors.
 In addition, on the date following an independent director's re-election to our board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock upon each of the first four annual meetings of stockholders when he or she is re-elected to our board of directors.
 The restricted stock will generally vest and become non-forfeitable in equal quarterly instalments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier of (1) the termination of the independent director's service as a director due to death or disability, or (2) we experience a change in control.
-On November 12, 2021, each of John P. Thompson and William H. Armstrong III were issued 2,500 shares of restricted common stock pursuant to our independent directors compensation plan.
+As of December 31, 2022, all of our current independent directors have received all of the grants of restricted stock to which they are entitled pursuant to the terms of the independent directors compensation plan.